 - Eliminate unnecessary tasks.
 Some moms feel they have to do many things in the morning for it to be productive, that’s not true.
 You can keep it simple and do only what’s important and still get a lot done.
 For example, fancy breakfasts created to look like your kids’ favorite cartoon isn’t necessary for a good morning routine.
 Occasionally sure but don’t feel the pressure to do this every morning but it might not be sustainable for you.
 Simple yet nutritious breakfasts are adequate.

-- Get your kids (and spouse too) to help out.
+- Get your family to help out.
 In age-appropriate ways, get your kids to help with morning tasks.
 It encourages independence and takes the burden of doing all the tasks on your own.

 - Eat a proper breakfast to fuel your body.
 Some people don’t like to eat soon after waking, if that is you or your kids swap breakfast with a task you would do afterwards.
 Getting your body moving might help you and your kids gain an appetite enough to fuel up before you have to head out the door.